opencog/atomspace/opencog/atoms/atom_types/README.md

  * `TYPE` is an identifier that will be used in your code to reference the type's numeric code.
-Usually, it is defined using capital letters and underscores as its semantics is close to that of C/C++ constant.
+Usually, it is defined using capital letters and underscores.

  * `PARENT_TYPE1, PARENT_TYPE1, PARENT_TYPE2` are optional identifiers of
-   the parent types of the defined type.
+   the parent types (supertypes) of the defined type.
 When more than one parent type is specified, they must be separated by commas.

  * `TYPE_NAME` is a string that will be used to identify the type.
 If none is supplied, the cmake macro will generate one based on the